3.1 Bash scripting

 Globbing

-which are commonly used to match filenames.
-Bash itself cannot recognize regular expressions, instead we use tools like sed
+Globbing in Bash refers to how the shell interprets special characters such as *, and ? which are commonly used to match filenames.
+Bash itself cannot recognize regular expressions, instead we use tools like sed and awk.
+It is important to distinguish globbing and regex as they can be easily confused.

 The question mark matches any single character while the asterisks matches zero or more characters.